Greatest hits album: Notable examples

 Various compilation albums became amongst the best-selling albums worldwide with sales of over 20 million copies.
-For example, Eagles' Their Greatest Hits (1971–1975) is the best selling album in the United States, according to Billboard, selling over 38 million copies.
-Worldwide, The Immaculate Collection by Madonna is the best-selling compilation by a solo artist with 30 million copies, and is the best-selling compilation by a female artist in major music markets such as Australia, United Kingdom and United States.
+For example, Eagles' Their Greatest Hits (1971–1975) is the best-selling album in the United States, according to Billboard, selling over 38 million copies.
+Worldwide, The Immaculate Collection by Madonna is the best-selling compilation by a solo artist, with 30 million copies, and is the best-selling compilation by a female artist in major music markets such as Australia, United Kingdom and United States.
 In the UK, Queen's Greatest Hits is the biggest selling album of all time.
 In second place is ABBA Gold, another greatest hits compilation which has gone on to become the longest-charting album in the UK.
-Queen's Greatest Hits II is also one of the UK's Top Ten biggest sellers.
+Queen's Greatest Hits II is also one of the UK's top ten biggest sellers.

 One example of a greatest hits compilation released against the artists' intentions is British rock group the Rolling Stones' 1971 compilation Hot Rocks 1964–1971.
-The music magazine Rolling Stone remarked that the album served as a "beautifully packaged... purely mercenary item put together by the Stones' former record company to cash in on the Christmas season and wring some more bucks out in the name of the Mod Princes they once owned."
-After their manager tricked the band into signing over the copyrights to their 1963–1970 song catalog, the band did succeed in changing management and record labels.
+The music magazine Rolling Stone remarked that the album served as a "beautifully packaged... purely mercenary item put together by former record executives of the Stones' to cash in on the Christmas season and wring some more bucks out in the name of the Mod Princes they once owned."
+After their management tricked the band into signing over the copyrights to their 1963–1970 song catalog, the band did succeed in changing management and major labels.
 However, they could neither prevent the release of Hot Rocks nor its successor, More Hot Rocks (Big Hits & Fazed Cookies).
-A testament to the selling power of greatest hits albums, Hot Rocks remains the best selling album of the Rolling Stones' career.
+Hot Rocks remains the best-selling album of the Rolling Stones' career.
 Mick Jagger and Keith Richards continue to collect significant songwriting royalties from the Hot Rocks sales, but not the ownership royalties.

 In other media

 The concept of greatest hits compilations has been adapted to other media as well.
 In television, some shows have released compilations of their critically successful and highest-rated episodes to drive new viewers to watch a program, such as Family Guy's Freakin' Sweet Collection and South Park: The Hits.
-Several video game companies have re-released popular games for continued sales, sometimes with discounted prices: Sony's PlayStation has released games under their Greatest Hits series; Nintendo has re-released games under the Nintendo Selects label (formerly called "Player's Choice"); Microsoft has re-released games under the Platinum Hits label.
+Several video game companies have re-released popular games for continued sales, sometimes with discounted prices: Sony's PlayStation has released games under their Greatest Hits series; Nintendo has re-released games under the Nintendo Selects label (formerly called "Player's Choice"); and Microsoft has re-released games under the Platinum Hits label.
 Some video game franchises have released greatest hits collections of their own content, such as Super Mario All-Stars, Sonic Mega Collection, and Guitar Hero Smash Hits.
+Film studios also have participated in the practice, often including a number of films in one package (usually by decade) under an equivalent label to 'greatest hits' through optical physical media and often timed to a landmark anniversary, and digital purchase bundles in the same vein continue to exist.